-Join Joseph Lowery for an in-depth discussion in this video What we're going to build, part of HTML5 Projects: Interactive Charts.
+Join Joseph Lowery for an in-depth discussion in this video What we're going to build, part of Creating Interactive Charts with HTML5.

 In this lesson, I'm going to run through the completed interactive charts project, so you can see what we'll be building.
 If you're the type who likes to dive right into the code, and you've already downloaded the exercise files, you'll find the completed project in the Chapter 1 01_01 folder.
 So, welcome to the fictional Trans Planet Airlines website, where folks planning their trip to the moon can record their Lunar Leaping Training progress.
 As the instructions say, the idea is to drag the bar up to show how high you jumped in your training that day.
 So, if I move my mouse over the corner of day 1, a handle appears, and I can drag that bar up.